-To help tech vendors better understand the dynamics of a strong partner base, CompTIA has developed a series of training programs, Channel Management (CAM) Training 101 for beginners, and CAM Training 201 for more advanced companies.
+To help tech vendors better understand the dynamics of a strong partner base, CompTIA has developed a series of training programs: Managing the Technology Channel Part 1 training for beginners, and Part 2 training for more advanced companies.
 These certificate programs are available for free to all CompTIA corporate members, but they’re also available to non-members for a fee as well.
 In Part 1 of this blog, we examined how to identify and develop channel partners.
 Here, we’ll look at next steps and setting your partner business up for further success.

 One Size Doesn’t Fit All

-There are three key ways that tech vendors can help grow their partner business: expanding your number of partners, improving your own channel team’s productivity, and your partners’ productivity, said Chris Phillips, senior director of CompTIA’s Industry Advisory Councils and a frequent CAM Training lecturer.
+There are three key ways that tech vendors can help grow their partner business: expanding your number of partners, improving your own channel team’s productivity, and your partners’ productivity, said Chris Phillips, senior director of CompTIA’s Industry Advisory Councils and a frequent training lecturer.

 “Many companies manage a large number of partners that fall into different categories.
 The challenge comes in deciding where you spend your time and resources.
 Do you spend it on the partners that are highly productive but also highly demanding, or on partners that are not-so-productive but not so demanding?”